notqmail/notqmail.org/roadmap.md

 ## Process improvements

+### Website

+- Discuss: historically remove many/most/all DJB-era `.md` docs from the source tree and preserve them on the website
+    - Possibly false assumption: we were never going to update them
+    - Possibly false assumption: they're not needed to grok/navigate the code
-- Start a `notqmail.org` page for `next-release`, excluding it from the releases RSS feed
+- Start a `next-release` page (excluding it from the [[releases]] feed)

-- Discuss whether to keep maintaining an in-tree `CHANGES.md`
-    - If yes, make PRs fail checks when we forget
-    - Eike: let's keep `CHANGES.md` for changes that are _not_ user-facing, e.g.
-        - autobuild workflow changes
-        - information about _how_ we made it that isn't information about what's in there
+### Git

-- Switch the default branch (and references in CI, website, etc.) from `master` to `main`
+- Switch default branch from `master` to `main`
+    - Chase references from CI, website, etc.

+### Smoother PRs

+- Focus for a while on automating sources of confidence:
     - Integrate [[!template id=pr number=225]] (the patch checker) into GitHub Actions
-- Discuss whether to retire `.md` docs to `notqmail.org` for historical preservation
-- Focus for a while on automating sources of confidence:
     - [[!template id=pr number=189]] Turn up warnings in local builds, fix everything that doesn't break patches, ratchet CI `conf-cc` `-Wthis -Wthat` to match